How to Unclog a Cart When Your Vape Stops Hitting

 Exact Temperature Ranges That Work

 Palm warming heats oil to 95-105°F—perfect for minor clogs.
-Roll the cart between your palms for 1-2 minutes, feeling the glass warm gradually.
-This method protects both oil and hardware while providing enough heat to restore flow.
+Roll the cart between your palms for 1-2 minutes, feeling the glass warm gradually and restore flow.

 Hair dryer warming reaches up to 120°F when used correctly.
 Set it to low, hold the cart 6-8 inches away, and warm in 20-second intervals.
 Watch through the viewing window as thick oil begins to move.